 Dr. Kurt works with many men who feel that their wives are always angry.
 Many times they feel frustrated because they don’t know what to do.
 He offers this advice to men struggling to understand their wife's anger:

 Most people are uncomfortable being around someone with strong emotions.
 This can be especially true for men.
-When our wife is angry we're likely to either want to make the anger go away right away or we want to go away ourselves.
+When our wives are angry we're likely to either want to make the anger go away or we want to go away ourselves.
 Note that what was recommended above was for you to "listen" to her, not try to fix it.
 Most of us men have a default 'fix-it' mode that can get particularly triggered by our wife's emotions.
 This isn't usually the best first response, however.
 And when she's angry this is likely to be even more true.
 When most of us are angry we usually just want and need to vent more than anything.
-So Listen first."
+So guys, listen first."

 Looking for More?
 Check Out These Articles